troclaux/notes/aws.md

 > fully-managed container orchestration service that allows you to run, stop and manage Docker containers on a cluster of EC2 instances

 - launch containers with ec2 instances or [fargate](#fargate)
+- use ECS Service Auto Scaling for elasticity (not enabled by default)

 | Feature           | ECS on EC2                       | ECS with Fargate                  |
 | ----------------- | -------------------------------- | --------------------------------- |